All You Need to Know About Lone Worker Safety Devices

 The All-in-One Solution: Lone Worker Monitoring From AlertMedia

 There are several important features that make SafeSignal stand out.

 Ideally, your lone worker’s day goes smoothly, and there is no reason to call for help at all.
 SafeSignal can help make sure that happens, by visibly indicating that your lone workers are being monitored.
 Much like houses with yard signs declaring their active alarm systems, holding a phone with an active monitoring session on-screen can deter would-be aggressors and prevent escalations from happening.

 The immediate sounding of an alarm can startle an attacker and scare away anyone that could become a threat.
 Lone workers, like homecare nurses, are vulnerable because they are alone; a verbal alert announcing that authorities are on the way quickly changes that perception.
 Make sure your workers can trigger an audible alarm easily, without having to press any buttons or unlock a phone.
 These steps take unnecessary time and, in an emergency, they can be the difference between getting help quickly or not.

 When your workers find themselves in danger and trigger their personal alarm, there is no telling what situation they are in.
 They could be under attack, on the run, or being pressured to stay silent.
 In such cases, dialing 911 is not an easy option.
 Even if they can call the police, they are unlikely to be composed enough to quickly and effectively relay relevant information to the operator.
 For this reason, it is crucial that your lone workers are being monitored 24/7.
-When your lone workers signal that they are in danger (pulling the tether, hitting a panic button, or letting their session expire), they do not have to worry about contacting the authorities—a monitoring professional is doing so already.
+When your lone workers signal they are in danger (pulling the tether, hitting a panic button, or letting their session expire), they do not have to worry about contacting the authorities—a monitoring professional is doing so already.

 The faster law enforcement can be notified, the more likely they are to be able to respond in an effective and timely manner.
 According to American Police Beat, the national average response time to a 911 call is 10 minutes—but if one of your people is in immediate danger, that is often not fast enough.